Oil bosses fight for relevance before climate talks

 The rare show of unity at a time when companies are all struggling with a sharp drop in oil prices also highlights a deep rift with American oil companies such as Exxon Mobil and Chevron who stayed away from the initiative.

-They will also again urge governments to dump coal in favor of cleaner natural gas in power plants and heavy industry.
+They will also again urge governments to dump coal in favour of cleaner natural gas in power plants and heavy industry.

-For many of the companies, this is a fight for the future of the oil and gas sector in the public debate as a rising number of organizations and politicians call to minimize the use of fossil fuels in favor of renewable energy such as wind and solar power while seeking to ostracize oil companies among investors.
+For many of the companies, this is a fight for the future of the oil and gas sector in the public debate as a rising number of organisations and politicians call to minimise the use of fossil fuels in favour of renewable energy such as wind and solar power while seeking to ostracise oil companies among investors.

 "Sometimes in all these discussions you have the impression that all fossil fuels are the bad guys.
 But the bad guys are part of the solution," Total's CEO Patrick Pouyanne told a gas and electricity summit in Paris on Thursday.